sammcj/neural-graf/project-research.md

     5.  **Stale Marking:** Agent applies the stale marking strategy after processing a scope.
     6.  **Iteration:** Agent moves to the next scope.
     This relies on the agent's parsing capabilities and its understanding of the tools via their descriptions.
+*   **Concurrency Considerations:** While Neo4j's `MERGE` provides atomicity for individual operations, high-concurrency updates from multiple agents analysing overlapping scopes might require future investigation into more sophisticated locking or conflict resolution strategies if simple timestamp-based overwrites prove insufficient.
+For Phase 1, the basic `MERGE` approach is expected to be adequate.
 *   **Server-Side Analysis (Future Enhancement):**
     *   An alternative approach involves the `mcp-graph` server performing the analysis directly.
 This would require a tool like `analyse_codebase(path, options)` and direct filesystem access for the server.
     *   **Pros:** Potentially more efficient for bulk ingestion by avoiding numerous MCP calls.
 Centralises parsing logic.